 What is Eczema & What Does it Look Like?

 Eczema is a chronic skin condition that results in dry, itchy, and inflamed skin.
-Allergies, irritants, stress, and weather changes can cause eczema.
+Genetic predisposition, environmental factors, allergies, irritants, stress, and weather changes can compromise the skin barrier and cause eczema.
 People with eczema often have family members with the same condition.
+Triggers such as allergens and stress can exacerbate the symptoms.

 There are several different types of eczema, each with its own set of symptoms.

 Atopic Dermatitis: The most common type of eczema is atopic dermatitis, which usually begins in childhood.
 Atopic dermatitis typically causes dry, itchy skin that can become cracked and bleeding.
+Very dry skin is a common symptom of eczema in both adults and children.
 Eczema rash often affects the joints, such as the skin around knees, elbows, wrists, fingers, toes, and ankles.

 Contact Dermatitis: often caused by an irritant such as a new shampoo, detergent, or perfume